heig-vd-dai-course/heig-vd-dai-course/02-introduction-to-part-1/PRESENTATION.md

 - How to use Git (professionally)
 - How to use GitHub (professionally)
 - How to use Markdown
-- How to create a Java project with Maven
+- How to create a Java project with Maven and dependencies
 - How to use the Java IO API
 - How to manage different file formats and encodings